sqlserverdiaries/sqlserverdiaries.github.io/_posts/2011-07-09-apply-the-principle-of-least-privilige-on-a-linked-server-connection.md

     @catalog=N'AdventureWorks';
 ```

-The above will create the _AWConn_ Linked Server whic will redirect Connnections to the SQL Server instance _SQLHost\Inst1_ on port 9356 (alternatively you could use an individual application DNS as explained in [another post](/blog/index.php/2011/04/sql-server-connection-strings-unique-application-dns-and-listening-ports/).
+The above will create the _AWConn_ Linked Server which will redirect connections to the SQL Server instance _SQLHost\Inst1_ on port 9356 (alternatively you could use an individual application DNS as explained in [another post](/blog/index.php/2011/04/sql-server-connection-strings-unique-application-dns-and-listening-ports/).
 There are other configuration settings which have to be defined however, the most relevant one at this point is the one that allows outbound RPC traffic.

 ``` sql
 EXEC MASTER.dbo.sp_serveroption